anakic/querystorm-docs/docs/Querying/Databases.md

 Once the credentials are stored, they are used automatically in the future every time a connection is attempted with a connection string that uses the same credentials ID (e.g. `my_creds_123`).
 If a connection attempt fails in the future, the user will again be prompted for their credentials.

-Stored credentials are encrypted using the via the Windows Data Protection API and stored in a file in the user's AppData directory.
+Stored credentials are encrypted using the Windows Data Protection API and stored in a file in the user's AppData directory.
 Only the user that created the file can decrypt the data.